KubanjaElijahEldred/department/README.md

 ### Backend

 1. Open a terminal in `miniwebsite-fullstack/backend`
-2. Create a virtual environment
+2. Create a virtual environment,
 3. Install dependencies with `pip install -r requirements.txt`
 4. Create a PostgreSQL database
 5. Update environment variables for DB, JWT secret, and storage